Louis Cook: French and Indian War

-Cook lived in the Mohawk village of Kahnawake.
+Cook lived in the Mohawk village of Kahnawà:ke.
 He fought with the Mohawk nation on the side of the French against the British in the French and Indian War, the North American front of the Seven Years' War.
 A friend and minister, Eleazer Williams, later wrote that Cook was at the battle against the Braddock expedition in 1755 (the Braddock party included the young George Washington), and served under General Montcalm at the Battle of Fort Oswego in 1756.
 The same year, he was wounded in a skirmish with Rogers' Rangers near Fort Ticonderoga.

 Cook was given his first command in the 1758 Battle of Carillon, where he was praised by General Montcalm.
 He was also present at the Battle of Sainte-Foy in 1760, serving under the Chevalier de Levis.

-Following the war, Cook returned to Caughnawaga and married Marie-Charlotte.
-As he never fully accepted the British victory and found his homeland increasingly overrun by American colonists, he moved with his family to Akwesasne, a Mohawk village along the St. Lawrence River in what was then Quebec.
+Following the war, Cook returned to Caughnawaga (Kahnawà:ke) and married Marie-Charlotte.
+As he never fully accepted the British victory and found his homeland increasingly overrun by American colonists, he moved with his family to Ahkwesáhsne, a Mohawk village along the St. Lawrence River in what was then Quebec.